-DO NOT remove the radiator fill cap while the engine is hot.
-Scalding steam and fluid under pressure may escape.
-You could be badly burned.
-Failure to comply may result in death or personal injury.
+DO NOT remove the coolant fill cap while the engine is hot.
+Scalding steam and fluid under pressure may escape and cause serious burns.
+Failure to comply may result in personal injury or death.

 If frequent topping off is necessary and there are no visible signs of coolant leaks when the engine is cold, check for leaks with the engine operating at normal temperature.